Switching Behaviour of MOSFET

 After t5, the current from the drain is insufficient to maintain Vgp and start falling below Vgp, then the drain current starts falling till Vgs reach Vth at t6, when the channel is closed totally and Ids = 0

-Note Ciss at t4 is not the same Ciss at t6, because at t4, VDS = 0V but at t6, VDS = vds
+Note Ciss at t4 is not the same Ciss at t6, because at t4, VDS = 0V with small signal AC but at t6, VDS = vds with large signal AC.
+Cgd is difficult to determine because VDS is changing

 However, it mentioned that using equation t3 to estimate the t3 is difficult because Cgd varies with VDS.
 When VDS increases, Cgd reduces.
 To use the data from the datasheet, we can use the modify the equation where QGD(D) is the QGD charge state at VDS(D) in the datasheet.